daverona/docker-cromwell/README.md

 ## Advanced Usages

-To run cromwell with a configuration file, say `app.conf`:
+To use a custom configuration file, say `app.conf`, run a container:

 ```bash
 docker container run --rm \